-Additionally, Region 10 ESC and THEO are developing a resource to assist LEAs effectively implement the numerous state policies outlined in TEC §25.007.
-This resource will highlight best practices and successful implementation by LEAs throughout the state.
+Region 10 ESC and THEO are in the process of developing a resource to support LEAs with effective implementation of the numerous state policies outlined in TEC §25.007.
+This resource will highlight promising practices and effective implementation by LEAs throughout the state.